platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### Push

 A push activity contains several properties.
-The `commits` property contains everything related to the git push you made:
+The `commits` property contains everything related to the Git push that triggered the activity:

 ``` json
 ...